For Citystage tour dates and locations in may 2023, click here.

 - To identify new programming that will better serve the worlds of our new community partners

 - To expand our Board of Directors to broaden community engagement and representation from all areas of our community

 - Community Tour

-Small, imaginative productions would be created by the CityStage Team to bring Charleston Stage programming directly into underserved communities and schools.
+Imaginative productions are created by the CityStage Team to bring Charleston Stage programming directly into underserved communities and schools.

-In October of 2021, Junie B. Jones Is Not A Crook will be our first show that we bring into the community.
-It will make stops at four Charleston area schools and one library including: Angel Oak Elementary, Sanders Clyde Elementary, Mary Ford Early Learning and Family Center, Chicora Elementary and Hollywood St. Paul's Library.
+In October of 2021, Junie B. Jones Is Not A Crook was our first show that we brought into the community.
+It made stops at four Charleston area schools and one library including: Angel Oak Elementary, Sanders-Clyde Elementary, Mary Ford Early Learning and Family Center, Chicora Elementary School and St. Paul's Hollywood Library.

 - Community Engagement

 To work with area houses of worship, schools, and community groups to develop enriching partnerships, classes and performance opportunities.